128technology/docs/docs/intro_basic_conductor_config.md

 1. Log in to the Conductor GUI.
 2. Select Configuration.
-3. Select Tenants, and create the tenant _dallas.corp_.
+3. Select Tenants, and create the tenant _corp_.
 4. Return to the top level.
 5. At the top of the screen, select VALIDATE and then COMMIT.